 - People with health conditions such as diabetes, heart diseases, respiratory issues, etc.

 - People on certain types of medication — we recommend double-checking with your doctor

 - People who are not acclimatized to the heat, for example, visitors

 - Let us not forget about PETS!
 They can’t tell us they are suffering from the heat, however, that extra layer of fur doesn’t help when the thermometer goes up.

 There are lots more personal criteria that can play a role when you are exposed to high temperatures.
+Therefore, it is very important to stay safe during the heat.
 Even young and healthy people can get a heat stroke or a sunburn.
-Let’s enjoy the upcoming months safely — we have come up with a list of advice and practices.
+Let’s enjoy the upcoming months safely — we have come up with a list of hot weather safety tips.

 - Limit the outdoor activity when the sun is at its hottest.
 This concerns sports in particular — it can be tempting to play tennis in the sun; however, it is twice as hard on your body.
 If you absolutely must be outside during extreme temperatures, stay hydrated, wear light fabrics and pace your activity.

 - Stay hydrated and don’t wait to be thirsty to drink water.
 Did you know that thirst is a sign you are already dehydrated?
 At the same time, only clean water counts as hydration.
 Tea, coffee, alcohol, and sodas dehydrate the body and only contribute to the negative effects of hot weather.

 - Keep your house cool.
 Your home is your chill castle in summer.
 However, you want to avoid extreme temperature changes when you enter your place from the outside — air conditioning causes an insane number of colds in summer.
 Being sick in July is something you want to avoid.